metadata-research/yamz/README.md

 Certbot will ask you whether you wish to redirect all http traffic to https (removing http access).

 ## Backups

 Backup on production
 `pg_dump -C -Fp -f yamz.sql -U postgres yamz`

 This will create a yamz.sql file that is portable.

-For example, to restore from a given daily backup:
+For example, to restore on your laptop from a given daily backup:

     service yamz stop
     dropdb -U postgres yamz
     psql -U postgres -f yamz_2023-05-11.sql

+    dropdb -U postgres yamz_prd
+    psql -U postgres -f yamz_2025-04-02.sql

+The database name is yamz by default.
+In the shared yamz dev and prd servers the name is yamz_dev and yamz_prd, respectively.
 To update the yamz_dev database from current production database:

     service yamz stop